KasparEtter/ef1p/pages/email/email.md

 through a [content delivery network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).
-While [AMP for websites](https://amp.dev/about/websites/) supports [custom JavaScript](https://amp.dev/documentation/guides-and-tutorials/develop/custom-javascript/), you can only use the [default library](https://amp.dev/documentation/guides-and-tutorials/start/create_email/#start-with-the-amp-email-boilerplate) when using [AMP for emails](https://amp.dev/about/email/).
+While [AMP for websites](https://amp.dev/about/websites/) supports [custom JavaScript](https://amp.dev/documentation/guides-and-tutorials/develop/custom-javascript/), you can use only the [default library](https://amp.dev/documentation/guides-and-tutorials/start/create_email/#start-with-the-amp-email-boilerplate) when using [AMP for emails](https://amp.dev/about/email/).
 It's basically a whitelisted [web framework](https://en.wikipedia.org/wiki/Web_framework).
 As with [email markup](#email-markup), you have to [register yourself as a sender](https://amp.dev/documentation/guides-and-tutorials/start/email_sender_distribution/) with the email service providers before they display your dynamic content to their users.
-AMP messages must be [authenticated](#domain-authentication) and contain an ordinary [HTML or plain text version](#multipart-messages) of the same content, which is displayed when the mail client is offline or [30 days after receiving the message](https://developers.google.com/gmail/ampemail/testing-dynamic-email#delivery_requirements).
+AMP messages must be [authenticated](#domain-authentication) and must contain an ordinary [HTML or plaintext version](#multipart-messages) of the same content, which is displayed when the mail client is offline or [30 days after receiving the message](https://developers.google.com/gmail/ampemail/testing-dynamic-email#delivery_requirements).